 USW's English degree also offers the option to study TESOL (Teaching English to Speakers of other Languages) modules, where you can learn specific skills in teaching English, a field where many English graduates gain employment.
 There is a lively culture of writing at the University of South Wales: your lecturers are leading researchers and writers in various forms, and we have many visiting poets, bloggers and novelists.
 Specialist areas at USW include Gothic, Celtic literature and myth and narrative.
 The anthology of student writing, DAPS, is produced entirely by students.

-Year two modules range from English Renaissance through 19th century literature to Modernism, with options in Romanticism and the American Dream, complemented by a module on Language, Power and Ideology, with TESOL options including Observation and Peer Teaching Practice.
+Year two modules range from English Renaissance through 19th century literature to Modernism, complemented by a module on Language, Power and Ideology.
+There are options on the American Dream and TESOL, including Observation and Peer Teaching Practice.

 In your final year, you can follow a personal interest in literature or language by writing a dissertation on your choice of topic.
 You will also choose from a range of other literature and language options, including Gothic literature, Celtic literature, and Communication and the Workplace, alongside TESOL options that include actual teaching practice.